-The data extraction process adapted a direct approach of traditional Named Entity Recognition (NER) techniques.
+The data extraction process adopted an approach conceptually similar to traditional Named Entity Recognition (NER) techniques.
 Classical NER methods, such as N-gram phonetic search [24], perform optimally when dictionaries are well-defined and comprehensive.
 However, in our case, we could not rely on the AHBA for region extraction, as it did not encompass all the regions we intended to extract.
-Furthermore, the dictionary for findings was non-existent, rendering NER tools unsuitable for extracting findings and qualifiers.
+Furthermore, the dictionary for findings was non-existent, rendering conventional NER tools unsuitable for extracting findings and qualifiers.
 Consequently, we employed LLMs in the initial step of data extraction to identify all mentioned brain regions.
-To improve recall, region extraction was executed twice, and tissue lists from both runs were consolidated.
+To improve sensitivity, region extraction was executed twice, and tissue lists from both runs were consolidated.
 Subsequently, for each mentioned tissue, LLMs extracted associated findings and qualifiers.
 We guided the model using a few-shot learning approach, providing request and response examples to assist in handling complex or ambiguous cases.
+Examples were selected based on analysis of cases where initial extraction failed, with 4-6 examples typically included per prompt.
+Prompts were tailored slightly for different NBB sites.

 Initially, the davinci-03 model was employed, which was not specifically fine-tuned for user requests.
 In the final version, we used the gpt-3.5-turbo model.
 Since gpt-3.5-turbo was trained to respond to direct user requests, we supplemented the prompts with explicit instructions regarding the desired output format.
-Examples and the overall protocol can be found in Figure 3.
+Examples and the overall protocol can be found in Fig. 3.